-Expenditure related to repairs or maintenance of PPE are made to restore or maintain the future economic benefits or service potential that an entity can expect from the most recently assessed standard of performance of the asset.
+Expenditure related to repairs or maintenance of PPE are made to restore or maintain the future economic benefits or service potential that an Fetakgomo Tubatse Local Municipality can expect from the most recently assessed standard of performance of the asset.

-Therefore, they are usually recognised as an expense when incurred.
+Therefore, they are usually recognized as an expense when incurred.